- Indian pennywort

 To treat chronic venous insufficiency

-Several clinical trials support this use.
+Several clinical trials suggest benefit.

 To improve cognitive function